-Chris Witty, Technical Lead for Specialised Ship Design at BMT comments:
+Chris Witty, Technical Lead at BMT, comments:

 “It’s fantastic to be a part of continually developing Offshore Renewables industry, particularly with such exciting projects like the SATV.
 The design brief really allowed us the freedom to devise the optimal configuration, from both a comfort and a workflow perspective.”

 Seakeeping and efficiency were at the forefront of the project.
 BMT leveraged technologies and experience derived from the broad range of markets it serves to develop this unique design.
 The hull form is based on BMT’s ModCat range, which offers improved seakeeping performance but minimal resistance.
 A complete active ride control system also complements the improved vessel motion.

 The design also boasts the third generation of BMT’s patented Active Fender System™.
 Through substantial investment as part of their R&D program, BMT has designed this next-generation active fender system for larger vessels like the SATV.
 The aim is to land on wind turbine generators with a significantly reduced impact load, enabling service technicians’ safe transfer onto the towers.